gitnacho/docs/docs/plugins/building-plugins.md

 tns plugin add /path/to/nativescript-hello-world/src
 ```

-> **Tip** The `tns plugin add` command lets you install plugins from non-npm locations, such as GitHub repos, local folders, or .tgz archives.
+> **Tip**: The `tns plugin add` command lets you install plugins from non-npm locations, such as GitHub repos, local folders, or .tgz archives.
 For details, run `tns plugin add --help` from your command line.

 With the plugin installed, you can use the CommonJS `require()` method to import your plugin and use its `helloWorld()` method.